 [Editor’s note: Collect general test conditions in this clause, similar to TS 26.132 clause 6]

-[

 UE configuration

-For testing the UE shall be configured for the relevant and/or envisioned use cases.
+For testing, the UE shall be configured for the relevant and/or envisioned use cases.
 During the tests potential internal development modes of the UE shall be disabled.

-Ideally Ues should be test as is even if they have signal enhancement features.
+Ideally UEs should be tested “as is” even if they have signal enhancement features.
 However, if performance issues are encountered and the UE allows to disable certain of these features like noise suppression, the tests should be repeated with these features disabled to document the possible cause of the problem.